ICTMCG/News-Environment-Perception/dataset/Chinese/README.md

 - the `content` identifies the content of the news.
 - the `time` identifies the publised time of the news.

-### Relevant Articles
+### Fact-checking Articles

-The relevant articles are saved in `articles/articles.json`.
+The fact-checking articles are saved in `articles/articles.json`.
 In the file:

 - the `_id` (if exists) identifies the unique id of the article.
 - the `time` and `time_format` (if exists) identifies the publised time of the article.
-- the `content` identifies the content of the article.
+- the `content_all` identifies the content of the article, which is organized as sentences' list.
-- the `content_all` TODO!!!!!!